zng-ui/zng/Notes.md

   * When focus is returned to the scope the focus inside it is restored
   * The saved focus inside the scope can look different even if the scope is not focused on

+* Support special navigation areas
+  * Areas that are only for TAB but not arrows

 ## API

 * FocusKey